PavanRangani/docs/docs/prd/philanthropy/overview.md

 Description of the project

-#### Grant Type
+#### Type

-Possible values are: `One-Time Grant`, `Multi-Year Grant`, `Custom Grant`.
+Possible values are: `One-Time`, `Multi-Yea`, `Custom`.

-When Grant is to be given only once `One-Time Grant` should be selected.
+When Grant/Contribution is to be given only once `One-Time` should be selected.

-When Grant is to be given recurringly on each year  for up to some given year `Multi-Year Grant` should be selected.
+When Grant/Contribution is to be given recurringly on each year  for up to some given year `Multi-Year` should be selected.

-When Grant is to be given more than one time but its payment frequency is custom, `Custom Grant` should be selected
+When Grant/Contribution is to be given more than one time but its payment frequency is custom, `Custom` should be selected

-##### One time Grant
+##### One time

-For `One-time Grant`  only one payment is created and its status will be paid.
+For `One-time`  only one payment is created and its status will be paid.

 ##### Multi Year Payment